 The benefits of reading are countless and impressive.

-In one of her brilliant posts, The Ultimate Guide To Reading More, Rosie Leizrowice advises us to choose the books we read wisely by opting for books on topics we are passionate about, reading books by people we admire, and looking for the favourite books of our heroes.
+That was until I came across a brilliant post from Rosie Leizrowice, How to choose books you’ll actually read, in which Rosie advises us to be picky about the books we choose to read until the last pages, by opting for books on topics we are passionate about, reading books by people we admire, and/or looking for the favorite books of our heroes.

 Here is another perspective.

 Tim is a 34-year-old man who reads about 5 books a year.
 If Tim lived to be 90, he only got 300 more books left to read, out of the millions of books available, in his lifetime.
 According to Tim, “even though it feels like I’ll read an endless number of books in the future, I actually have to choose only 300 of all the books out there to read and accept that I’ll sign off for eternity without knowing what goes on in all the rest.”
 In other words, don’t waste your time reading books you don’t enjoy.
 Your time is limited, so dedicate it to books you truly find pleasurable.